Bangladesh at the Cricket World Cup: Bangladesh at 2019 Cricket World Cup

 International Cricket Council decided to cut out the number of teams in the World Cup with only 10 teams to be qualified.
 Top 8 ranked ODI teams will qualify automatically and rest of the 2 teams will be qualified from 2018 ICC World Cup Qualifier.
 Bangladesh qualified for the World Cup directly having been on no. 7 spot in the ICC ODI rankings on 30 September 2017.
 Bangladesh announced their 15-man squad on 16 April.

 Bangladesh team participated in the World Cup with a high expectations having been one of the most experienced team in the World Cup and already being the unbeaten Champion of 2019 Ireland Tri-Nation Series defeating West Indies, which was their first ever multi-team tournament win, that even just before the World Cup campaign.

 Bangladesh started off their World Cup campaign with a high note defeating South Africa by 21 runs, thus becoming the first Asian team to defeat South Africa twice in World Cup.
-Batting first they scored 330 runs in 50 overs which was their highest ever total in ODIs.
-In the match Shakib Al Hasan became the quickest Al-rounder to score 5,000 runs and pick up 250 wickets in ODI.
+Batting first they scored 330 runs in 50 overs.
+In the match Shakib Al Hasan became the quickest all-rounder to score 5,000 runs and pick up 250 wickets in ODI.

 In their second match against New Zealand Bangladesh posted an average score of 244 but they lost the thriller by 2 wickets for a few mistakes on the field.

 In the third match against the host Bangladesh elected to field and England posted a huge total of 386 runs in 50 overs with a brilliant 153 run from Jason Roy, in reply Bangladesh could only manage 280 runs in 48.5 over before being bowled courtesy of Shakib Al Hasan's century but any-other batsmen could not show any intent to win the match.